MicrosoftDocs/visualfsharpdocs/docs/conceptual/walkthrough-generating-fsharp-types-from-an-edmx-schema-file-[fsharp].md

 #### To create an EDMX file

-- If you don't already have an EDMX file, you can follow the instructions at the end of this walkthrough in the step [To configure the Entity Data Model]: #BKMK_ConfigEDM.
+- If you don't already have an EDMX file, you can follow the instructions at the end of this walkthrough in the step **To configure the Entity Data Model**.
 <br />